 Histograms are a valuable tool, which highlight skews or characteristics within the data that may not be obvious when looking at the raw data or map layer.
 The histogram facilitates the creation of a colour chart that is meaningful for the data.
 Adjusting the colour chart used to display map data may illustrate a difference that was not highlighted by a previous colour chart.

 There is no standardised color scheme used to display spatial data in PA.
 Colour schemes vary from one data provider or software manufacturer to the next.
 It is therefore important to look at the range of values associated with the colors in a chart, as each color will not always reflect the same value on a different map.
 All examples in these tutorials are based on a red to blue color scheme where red represents the minimum data value and blue represents the maximum data value.

 The example below left is an EM map showing the range of EM values from 2 to 25.
 The height of each colour bar indicates the total area within the field corresponding to each EM value.
 It is imperative that map layers are as accurate as possible if they are to be relied upon when making management decisions.

 Some spatial data sets, such as yield, require processing to remove any errors and outliers from the data set.
 GIS packages which have customised imports for yield data, will generally offer some level of filtering to correct the data.

 Raw yield on the left and cleaned yield data on the right ready for surfacing.

 However, for optimum results, professional data processing is recommended.
-For more information on yield data processing refer to Yield Mapping on page 24.
+For more information on yield data processing refer to the Yield Mapping section below.

 The interpolation of spatial data takes the individual data points and converts them to a grid format.
 This regular grid output is achieved by estimating values from the surrounding values.
 Common interpolation methods offered in GIS packages include Kriging, Spline, and Inverse Distance Weight.
 Knowledge of spatial statistics is useful when generating surfaced map layers.